Rafaquatmalik/FYP_VISIONAI/README.md

 ## Project Description

-This purpose of this project is to provide an intelligent feedback system (A reactnative android App) for visually impaired person, we enjoyed and learned alot while making this project.
+The purpose of this project is to provide an intelligent feedback system (A reactive Android app) for visually impaired people, we enjoyed and learned a lot while making this project.

 ## Features of The Project

 1. Classifying of Common Objects(object detection in realtime video)
 2. SOS Alert
-3. Customize mapping of save region using geofencing
+3. Customize mapping of the saved region using geofencing
-4. User Alert in case of out of bounds of geofence.
+4. User Alert in case of out-of-bounds geofence.
 5. Current Location
 6. Text Recognition(on captured images)
-7. Integration with the text to speech library for realtime audio feedback
+7. Integration with the text-to-speech library for real-time audio feedback

 ## Installation and Running
 1. VS Code